DavidCarl/UFO/README.md

 On the image we can see 3 test groups.
 Group 1 is London, Group 2 is Berlin and Group 3 is Odense.

 The data shown in the graph display a very consistent run time with a standard deviation of 0.12 in Group 1, 0.23 in Group 2 and 0.23 in Group 3.
-If we look at the results of the different grep commands we can see that London is mentioned in far more books than Berlin is, and Berlin is mentioned in far more books than Odense is - this correlate well with our runtimes as we skip to the next book after the first match due to the `l` flag in grep, and therefore it skips seaching more text in the less often mentioned city names.
+If we look at the results of the different grep commands we can see that London is mentioned in far more books than Berlin is, and Berlin is mentioned in far more books than Odense is - this correlate well with our runtimes as we skip to the next book after the first match due to the `l` flag in grep, and therefore it skips searching more text in the less often mentioned city names.

 ### Multi threaded

-One way of improving the peformance is to utilze the resources more efficiently.
+One way of improving the performance is to utilize the resources more efficiently.
 By default grep will only use one thread at a time.
-There is a way to force grep to use more threads by uning `xargs`.
+There is a way to force grep to use more threads by using `xargs`.
 You can read more about `xargs` [here](https://shapeshed.com/unix-xargs/)<sup>6</sup>

-In order to force grep to utilize more than one thread we append `find . -type f -print0 | xargs -0 -P $threadCount` infront of our grep command.
+In order to force grep to utilize more than one thread we append `find . -type f -print0 | xargs -0 -P $threadCount` in front of our grep command.

 We benchmarked our multi threaded command line to figure out if it was worth it to use more threads on the same task.

 ![](/Screenshot_2.png)
 <sub><sup>Here group 1 to 10 represent the amount on threads and 11 is 20 threads.
 As we can see there is no real performance gains to get from using 4 to 20 threads.</sup></sub>

-As seen on the graph we get some substantial performace gains by threading our process up untill 4 threads.
+As seen on the graph we get some substantial performance gains by threading our process up until 4 threads.
 Going from 1 to 2 threads gave us a 41.1% decrease in search time.
 Going from 1 to 3 threads gave us a 58.1% decrease in search time.
 Going from 1 to 4 threads gave us a 69.8% decrease in search time.

-The results show a significant diminishing returns for each thread we add to the process, and no performance gains above 4 threads (this point might shift based on the clock fequency of the given CPU)
+The results show a significant diminishing returns for each thread we add to the process, and no performance gains above 4 threads (this point might shift based on the clock frequency of the given CPU)

 ### Parallelization

-Another way of utilze the resources more efficiently, is to run multiple instances side by side i.e. parallelization.
+Another way of utilize the resources more efficiently, is to run multiple instances side by side i.e. parallelization.
 But does parallelization reduce the performance of the single instance by creating a bottleneck on the disk?

 We benchmarked parallelization to figure out what effect running multiple searches at the same time would have on our data set.